Stephen L. Burns Welcome to the Amish Disco

 BORING PERSONAL TRIVIA

-pond.
-Gaze on this image and think deep, philosophical
+across our pond.
+Gaze on this image and think deep, philosophical thoughts

 and a shameless plug for my wife's business, Hill Woman].

-like someone who should be writing for an alternative music magazine--or paying off
+like someone who should be writing for an alternative music magazine.

-band.
-Every winter I lock myself in, and between late December and early to mid-April
+Every winter I lock myself in, and between late December and mid-March try to write

 SO WHAT ARE YOU DOING NOW?